learn-co-curriculum/dsc-oauth-open-authorization/README.md

 1. A user must authenticate with Dropbox, verifying their identity.
 2. The user must explicitly give app permission to access their Dropbox (you've probably seen these sorts of popups before when connecting apps to one another on your phone).

-One quick techincal note: Dropbox (and most other online services) actually use **OAuth 2** specifications.
+One quick technical note: Dropbox (and most other online services) actually use **OAuth 2** specifications.
 [Details on OAuth2 can be viewed at the official website](https://oauth.net/2/).
 In practice, most people just call it OAuth for short, but there is technically a difference between OAuth and OAuth 2 in terms of how they work and what they can do.

 Once the user has completed signing in and verifying permissions, the OAuth process returns an **_Access Token_** to our application.